 Most visitors come from Silver City.
 Begin in Silver City on US Highway 180/Silver Heights Boulevard should take Pinos Altos Road which becomes New Mexico Highway 15 North.
 NM 15 begins in Silver City and only heads north.
 Continue for 42 miles until you reach the Gila Visitor Center.
 To reach the dwellings turn left just before reaching the visitor center and continue for 2 miles until the road ends.

-The first 25 miles of NM 15 are narrow with steep sections of 10-12% grade for several miles and no center dividing line exists.
+The first 25 miles of NM 15 are narrow with steep sections of 10-12% grade for several miles and there is no center dividing line.
 Vehicles should use lower gears when driving to avoid overheating brakes and stay as far right as possible, especially on tight curves.
 An alternative route is New Mexico Highway 35.
 See the directions for RVs and Trailers below.

 From I 25 (Albuquerque, Las Cruces, or Truth or Consequences)